-Morphine may cause slowed or stopped breathing, especially when you begin your treatment and any time your dose is increased.
+Morphine may cause serious or life-threatening breathing problems, especially at the beginning of your treatment and any time your dose is increased.
 Your doctor will monitor you carefully during your treatment.
 Your doctor will adjust your dose carefully to control your pain and decrease the risk that you will experience serious breathing problems.
-Tell your doctor if you have slowed breathing and if you have or have ever had lung disease such as asthma, chronic obstructive pulmonary disease (COPD; a group of diseases including chronic bronchitis and emphysema that cause difficulty breathing), or other breathing problems.
+Tell your doctor if you have or have ever had slowed breathing or asthma.
 Your doctor may tell you not to take morphine.
+Also tell your doctor if you have or have ever had lung disease such as chronic obstructive pulmonary disease (COPD; a group of lung diseases that includes chronic bronchitis and emphysema), a head injury, any condition that increases the amount of pressure in your brain, or kyphoscoliosis (curving of the spine that may cause breathing problems).
 The risk that you will develop breathing problems may be higher if you are an older adult or are weakened or malnourished due to disease.
 If you experience any of the following symptoms, call your doctor immediately or get emergency medical treatment: slowed breathing, long pauses between breaths, or shortness of breath.

 Taking certain other medications during your treatment with morphine may increase the risk that you will experience breathing problems or other serious, life-threatening side effects.
 Tell your doctor if you are taking or plan to take any of the following medications: cimetidine (Tagamet); other narcotic pain medications; medications for anxiety, seizures, depression, mental illness, or nausea; muscle relaxants; sedatives; sleeping pills; or tranquilizers.

 Drinking alcohol, taking prescription or non-prescription medications that contain alcohol, or using street drugs during your treatment with morphine increases the risk that you will experience breathing problems or other serious, life-threatening side effects.
-If you are taking Avinza brand long-acting capsules, it is especially important that you do not drink any drinks that contain alcohol or take any prescription or nonprescription medications that contain alcohol.
+If you are taking Avinza brand long-acting capsules, it is especially important that you do not drink any drinks that contain alcohol or take any prescription or non-prescription medications that contain alcohol.
 Alcohol may cause the morphine in Avinza® brand long-acting capsules to be released in your body too quickly, causing serious health problems or death.
 Talk to your doctor about the risks of drinking alcohol or using street drugs during your treatment with other morphine products.

 Swallow the extended-release tablets or capsules whole.
 Do not split, chew, dissolve, or crush them.
-If you swallow broken, chewed, crushed, or dissolved tablets you may receive too much hydromorphone at once instead of receiving the medication slowly over time.
+If you swallow broken, chewed, crushed, or dissolved extended-release tablets or capsules, you may receive too much morphine at once instead of receiving the medication slowly over time.
 This may cause serious breathing problems or death.
 If you are unable to swallow the capsules whole, follow the instructions in the "HOW should this medication be used?" section below to dissolve the capsule contents in applesauce.

-Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with morphine and each time you refill your prescription if a Medication Guide is available for the morphine product you are taking.
+Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with morphine and each time you fill your prescription if a Medication Guide is available for the morphine product you are taking.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.

 Morphine is used to relieve moderate to severe pain.
-Morphine long-acting tablets and capsules are only used by patients who are expected to need medication to relieve moderate to severe pain around-the-clock.
+Morphine extended-release tablets and capsules are only used to relieve severe (around-the-clock) pain that cannot be controlled by the use of other pain medications.
+Morphine extended-release tablets and capsules should not be used to treat pain that can be controlled by medication that is taken as needed.
 Morphine is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the brain and nervous system respond to pain.

-If you are taking morphine solution, use the spoon or dropper that comes with the medication to measure your dose.
-Be sure that you know how many milliliters of the solution you should take.
-Ask your pharmacist if you have any questions about how much medication you should take or how to use the spoon or dropper.
+If you are taking morphine solution, use the dosing cup or syringe that comes with the medication to measure your dose.
+Be sure that you know how many milliliters of the liquid you should take.
+Ask your pharmacist if you have any question about how much medication you should take or how to use the dosing cup or syringe.

 If you are taking Kadian brand long-acting capsules and you have a gastrostomy tube (surgically inserted feeding tube), ask your doctor or pharmacist how to administer the medication through your tube.